NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 ### Filters

 The `filters` parameter enables passing of complex search queries to the GDC API.
-The parameter carries a percent-encoded JSON object that contains a query.
+The parameter carries a query in the form of a JSON object.

 #### Filtering Operators